MAJDER0/ATM_Emulator/README.md

    So basically, all you have to do is to copy your Server name which you copied before, and replace it right here : Server=YOUR_SERVER_NAME;

    It should look more over like this: .UseSqlServer("Server=Your_Server_Name;Database=ATM;Encrypt=False;Trusted_Connection=True;");

+   Save changes(CTRL+S)

+The last thing we need to do, is to make sure that entities and data are properly connected with database.
+To do this, we click Tools bookmark
+(top of screen in Visual Studio) and we look for NetGet Package Manager.
+Once we find it, we choose Package Manager Console.
+Console will be shown on the bottom of screen.
+You copy and paste this to the console: Update-Database

-Once you're done, you can save changes (CTRL+S) and run a program.
+Once you're done, you can run a program.